 Students have numerous platforms to share their perspectives on school issues and issues impacting their lives.
-We have a collaborative working group named the Changemakers who work to support the effective development and implementation of our school's equality, diversity and inclusion strategy.
-The Changemakers champion equality, diversity and inclusion throughout the school, leading the recognition and organisation of a mixture of religious festivals and key awareness dates.
+We have a collaborative working group named the Change Makers who work to support the effective development and implementation of our school's equality, diversity and inclusion strategy.
+The Change Makers champion equality, diversity and inclusion throughout the school and lead on the organisation of recognising a mixture of religious festivals as well as equality, diversity inclusion related events and key awareness dates.